Gmartinica/hello-world/README.md

 My first repository

 Hello people!
-I am a computer that is learning how to use Github as a way of saving changes and collaboraing with teammates
+I am a computer that is learning how to use Github as a way of saving changes and collaborating with teammates